A meeting of pioneering minds

 - On Thursday 9 April Macquarie successfully certified and completed its 2015 Excellence in Research for Australia (ERA) submission.

 - "Developing the best possible submission for ERA is one of the top priorities for the University," said Deputy Vice-Chancellor (Research) Professor Sakkie Pretorius.
-"This has been a real team effort and I would like to thank everyone who played a role in helping us finalise this significant piece
+"This has been a real team effort and I would like to thank everyone who played a role in helping us finalise this significant piece of work."

 Celebrating our finest